 3.1 Ingredients

-- Flour options: You can use all-purpose flour, whole wheat flour, or even gluten-free blends.
+- Flour options: All-purpose, whole wheat, or gluten-free blends.

-- Oils and seasonings: Olive oil or melted butter works well, along with your choice of seasonings such as salt, garlic powder, or herbs.
+- Oils and seasonings: Olive oil or melted butter, plus salt, garlic powder, or herbs.

-- Optional ingredients: Consider adding herbs like rosemary or thyme, seeds such as sesame or flaxseeds, or even grated cheese for added flavor.
+- Optional ingredients: Seeds like sesame, poppy, or flax; or grated cheese for extra flavor.

 3.2 Equipment Needed